affkoul/nft-market-place/README.md

 To Filip Jerga Software Engineer Instructor on Udemy.com

-I had to revamp the architecture, update the smart contracts and PINÃTA cloud usage syntaxes for the app to work in the world of React state loading and management sequence.
+I had to revamp the architecture, update the smart contracts, and PINÃTA cloud usage syntaxes for the app to work in the world of React state loading and management sequence.

 ## How To